You are viewing a story from harrypotterfanfiction.com

 The sharp, raw feeling was back in my throat.
 I think I realised I’d had enough.’

 ‘No,’ I said.
 ‘No…absolutely not.
 I am not rewriting that, or starting again – whatever.
 I’m not writing anything.
-I’m not going to submit to this…to this stupid brand of romance.
+I’m not going to submit to this…to this stupid romance thing.
 I’m not just going to sit and blindly type out a hundred thousand words about some girl being tossed between two men like a commodity – about red roses and this stupid – this stupid idea of weak girls who need to be saved, and being saved by some six-pack with cheekbones that could slice ham-’

 ‘You know, I wondered for a bit if this was just some massive joke!
 Pulling this huge prank on women everywhere – even men!
 Perpetuating these ideas of – of – but it’s all legitimate, right?’